KenKundert/nestedtext/doc/basic_syntax.rst

 start of a line.
 All adjacent list items at the same level of indentation form the list.

-The value of a list item may be a rest-of-line string, a multi-line string, a list, or a dictionary.
+The value of a list item may be a rest-of-line string, a multiline string, a list, or a dictionary.
 If it is a rest-of-line string, it contains all characters that follow the "-␣" that introduces the list item.
 For all other values, the rest of the line must be empty, with the value given on the next